akshaykumar3/vertx-twitter-wall/README.md

 - `app.port`: the port of the application, by default **8080**
 - `app.update.interval`: the interval of fetching the latest tweets
-- `app.consumerKey`: consumer key of Twitter API
+- `app.consumerKey`: your consumer key of Twitter API
-- `app.consumerSecret`: consumer secret key of Twitter API
+- `app.consumerSecret`: your consumer secret key of Twitter API